WENLU-W/WENLU-W.github.io/docs/_pages/home.md

 ### News
 - Check out our <ins>[Large Language Model (LLM)](https://github.com/VV123/LLM-papers)</ins> survey.
 	- <ins>[LLM on Traffic](https://github.com/VV123/LLM-papers/blob/main/LLM4Traffic.md)</ins>
+- [06/2024] Xingran Huang will join our lab as a PhD student.
+Welcome Xingran!
 - [05/2024] Our brain MRI project is accepted by MICCAI.
 Thanks to our collaborators!
 - [05/2024] Our phenotyping project is accepted by Evolutionary Applications (IF 4.1).
 Thanks to our collaborators!
 - [04/2024] Our LLM for code generation project is accepted by SACMAT 2024.
 Thanks to our collaborators!